StanzaSystems/apis/README.md

 # Stanza Public APIs

 This repository contains the Stanza API as Language Independent Interface Types (.proto files) as well as our corresponding REST API (.json files).
-It is recommended to generate and use language specific gRPC clients whenever possible.
+It is recommended to generate and use language specific [Buf Connect](https://buf.build/blog/connect-a-better-grpc) or gRPC clients whenever possible.

 ## Generate gRPC Client Libraries